d2phap/DXControl/README.md

 - High performance drawing using Direct2D.
 - Names and types are exactly the same as the native concepts of Direct2D (interfaces, enums, structures, constants, methods, arguments, guids, etc...).
 So you can read the official documentation, use existing C/C++ samples, and start coding with .NET right away.
 - All native COM interfaces are generated as .NET (COM) interfaces, this makes .NET programming easier, but they are not strictly needed.
-- Option to draw by GDI+.
+- Option to use Software or Hardware render target
-- Supports animation drawing for both Direct2D and GDI+.
+- Supports animation drawing with Direct2D.

 ## Requirements:
 - .NET 6.0, 7.0, 8.0